-In Western and Southern states, where Arctic temperatures are uncommon, homes are often constructed with minimal insulation and their pipes are often located in crawlspaces beneath the home.
-A bitter cold is a rare event in these warmer climes, so homeowners haven’t developed the seasonal routines that help Northerners protect their plumbing each winter.
+In Western and Southern states, where Arctic temperatures are uncommon, pipes are often located in crawlspaces beneath the home.
+A bitter cold is a rare event in these climes, so homeowners haven’t developed seasonal routines to protect their plumbing each winter.

 How To Prevent Frozen Pipes